siraben/zkeme80/docs/module-layout.md

 source pages, and unlock support, and excludes the writable object journal.
 The upgrade tool `mktiupgrade` is required separately; `make -n upgrade` shows the generated page list without creating or installing an upgrade.

+## RAM ownership

+Fixed RAM contains the kernel variables, boot-copied UI helpers, return stack, and shared dictionary. `DP-LIMIT` is `0xF000`; the upper 4 KiB is reserved for the data stack (2048 cells).
+Flash workers use the low-RAM trampoline at `0x8000`, so they no longer claim the old `0xC000` scratch area.

+The resident workspace owns banked RAM page 2 (selector `0x82`) for its 512-entry history and 4096-byte text ring.
+History wrappers map that page only while copying/editing history and restore the prior mapping on both normal and exceptional returns.
+Definitions, callbacks, and input buffers stay in fixed RAM.
+The buffers are volatile and are reinitialized logically at boot.